cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 - [ ] Users will pay a lower transaction fee if they spend their inputs fully
 - [ ] On Cardano, fees can be explicitly stated in the transaction
 <details><summary>See correct answer</summary>

 - [x] A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected
-- [ ] Transaction fees are 2% of the sum of all inputs
-- [ ] Users will pay a lower transaction fee if they spend their inputs fully
 - [x] On Cardano, fees can be explicitly stated in the transaction
 </details>